pi-star-2025/pi_star/eye_candy_vr.md

 ##

-Interestingly are stomach minds uses roots/vines, which mirror the patterns of pi of the umbilical chord belly button
+Interestingly our stomach minds uses roots/vines, which mirror the patterns of pi of the umbilical chord belly button

 These connections are more long-term, more rooted to your experience over days/weeks/years, instead of changing day-to-day like tree branches in the skull brain (ex: frontal lobe)